 The field includes a normally unattended installation and is remotely controlled from Chrysaor’s Lomond platform.
 An 18.6 mile (30 km) pipeline links the two facilities.

 Processing takes place in a dedicated module on the Lomond platform.
-Gas and condensate are exported separately to Chrysaor’s North Everest platforms before gas is finally exported via the Central Area Transmission System and condensate is exported through the Forties Pipeline System.
+Gas and condensate are exported separately to Chrysaor’s North Everest platform before gas is finally exported via the Central Area Transmission System and condensate is exported through the Forties Pipeline System.

-Erskine is operated by Chevron North Sea Limited (50 percent) with Chrysaor (32 percent) and Serica Energy (UK) Limited (18 percent) holding non-operated interests in the field.
+Erskine is operated by Chevron North Sea Limited (50 percent) with Chrysaor Limited (32 percent) and Serica Energy (UK) Limited (18 percent) holding non-operated interests in the field.